Exclusive: 'The Real Housewives of Atlanta' Is Desperately Seeking Housewives, Season 14 Casting Is in Shambles | lovebscott.com

 Kenya Moore and Kandi Burruss are both set to return.

 As widely-rumored, Sheree Whitfield is likely coming back as a ‘housewife,’ but at ‘starter housewife’ salary.
-Sheree’s return will likely come at the cost of Cynthia Bailey.
+If Sheree does return full-time, it’ll probably come at the cost of Cynthia Bailey.
 From a production standpoint, the show can easily afford both Marlo Hampton and Sheree Whitfield as full-time housewives and give viewers the familiar faces they love for the cost of Cynthia’s salary alone.

 Marlo Hampton is seriously in the running to become a peach-holder for the first time.
 She resonates well with viewers and she has more of a personal life to showcase now that she’s raising her nephews.